 WARNING: A referring physician is not necessarily the attending physician.

 The attending physician, by definition, is the one chosen by the patient as having the most significant role in the determination and delivery of the individual’s medical care.
 This automatically precludes some referring physicians from being an attending physician as they will not be able to have a significant role in the patient’s care.
 A hospitalist, for instance, would not be able to fulfill this role.
 Hospices can ask the referring physician if he/she will fulfill the role of the attending physician if the patient chooses him/her; however, the patient has the final say.
-The patient can choose a nurse practitioner as the attending physician, but the nurse practitioner cannot certify the patient.
+The patient can choose a nurse practitioner or a Physician Assistant (PA) as the attending physician, but the nurse practitioner or the PA cannot certify the patient.
 In this case, only the medical director/hospice physician will certify the patient.

 Another common scenario is the chosen attending physician indicating he/she wants to turn care over to the hospice medical director/hospice physician.
 This can be done temporarily, when a patient goes into a hospital or hospice inpatient unit for general inpatient care, for instance.
 In these cases, the attending physician does not change so there is no need to fill out a change of designated attending physician form.